wedaa/LongTail-Log-Analysis/README.md

 New SSHD Installation
 --------------
-Download a copy of openssh from http://www.openssh.com/portable.html#ftp Untar the file and modify auth-passwd.c to add the following line to the auth_password function(See the included auth-passwd.c file for exact placing) : logit("PassLog: Username: %s Password: %s", authctxt->user, password);
+Download a copy of openssh from http://www.openssh.com/portable.html#ftp

+Untar the file and modify auth-passwd.c to add the following line to the auth_password function(See the included auth-passwd.c file for exact placing) : logit("PassLog: Username: %s Password: %s", authctxt->user, password);

 Then configure, make, and install openssh on your server.
 I assume since you're interested in HoneyPots, you know your OS well enough to do this.

 You can also run a second sshd on your system on a different port.
 BUT...
 To be able to tell which sshd is on which port, you should eit auth-passwd.c again, and instead of "PassLog", use "Pass2222Log.
 Note that the port number is in the middle of the word PassLog.
 This is because the search string LongTail uses in "PassLog"  Making the string "Pass2222Log" makes it possible to search for ssh attempts to the different ports.

+And of course, you should run a "real" sshd on some very high number port so that you can ssh into your server and not have your account and password show up in the log files.
+You can use your default /etc/ssh/sshd_config file to reset your port number.

 LongTail Installation
 --------------